HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 ### 2.7.5.
 Possible extensions

 - Configure the firewall on the router, implement a suitable security policy for the network.
+Which hosts and services should be reachable from the outside world?
+Which shouldn't?
+- Try out other configuration settings that make sense for this setup, e.g. setting up NAT, configuring routing protocols, ...

 ## 2.8.
 Integration: a working LAN